 The device also provides up to 10 programmable inputs for monitoring under, over, or out-of-window faults on up to 10 supplies.
 In addition, 10 programmable outputs can be used as logic enables.
-Six of these programmable outputs can also provide up to a 12 V output for driving the gate of an N-channel FET, which can be placed in the path of a supply.

-Temperature measurement is possible with the ADM1062.
-The device contains one internal temperature sensor and a differential input for a remote thermal diode.
+Six of these programmable outputs can provide up to a 12 V output for driving the gate of an N-channel FET, which can be placed in the path of a supply.
+Temperature measurement is possible with the ADM1063.
+The device contains one internal temperature sensor and two pairs of differential inputs for remote thermal diodes.
 These are measured by the 12-bit ADC.

 The logical core of the device is a sequencing engine.
-This state-machine-based construction provides up to 63 different states.
+This statemachine-based construction provides up to 63 different states.
 This design enables very flexible sequencing of the outputs, based on the condition of the inputs.